amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 ## Quality control

 ### FastQC
 It is generally a good idea to generate some quality metrics for raw sequence data using [FastQC]( https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

-Quality-based trimming as well as Adapter removal can be done in [Flexbar](https://github.com/seqan/flexbar)
+Quality-based trimming, as well as Adapter removal, can be done in [Flexbar](https://github.com/seqan/flexbar)
 ## Alignment and filtering
 #### Genome indexing

 For many model organisms, the genome and pre-built reference indexes are available from [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
-Bowtie2 indexes can be made directly from [FASTA](ftp://ftp.ensembl.org/pub/release-97/fasta/)genome file using bowtie2-buid.
+Bowtie2 indexes can be made directly from [FASTA](ftp://ftp.ensembl.org/pub/release-97/fasta/)genome file using bowtie2-build.

 #### Alignment